azangru/throwaway-cdm-docs-demo/src/docs/intron.md

 # Intron

-The `Intron` data type describes the releative location of an intron in a `Transcript`.
+The `Intron` data type stores the relative location of an intron in a `Transcript` and also stores a `Slice` which describes the position of the `Intron` on a coordinate system.

 Intron has the following fields: